-Currently, our schedule operates on the second Thursday of every month.
-Please refer to the monthly SignUpGenius link provided by the CHIP Service Learning Student Leader, Stephanie Christensen, for dates and upcoming lesson plans.
+Currently, our schedule operates on the third Thursday of every month.
+Please refer to the monthly SignUpGenius link provided by the CHIP Service Learning Student Leader, Kylie Killian, for dates and upcoming lesson plans.

 The University of Arizona College of Medicine - Phoenix has partnered